 What was the reason for your absence?
 Was it related to an ongoing or underlying health condition?
 Was it related to any factors in the work environment?
 Yes / No Details: Was any medical treatment required?
 (If yes: will you require follow-up treatment?
 If so, how often and when are the next appointments?)
 Yes / No Details: Are you on any medication following your absence which may affect your role?
 Yes / No Details: If the absence was work-related, can we make any adjustments to the work environment to prevent it happening again?
 Yes / No Details: Is a follow-up meeting required for further action?
 If so, when?
 Yes / No Details:

+Employee's name: Employee's signature:

+Line manager's lino managay's nam

-Employee's name: Employee's signature: Line manager's: Line manager's name:
+Line manager's: Line manager's name e:

 To be returned to the HR/Business Manager